Best Long Range Electric Scooters: Fast Charging, 25-80 Miles, 15-50 mph

 As far as braking goes, the D4+ has ABS or anti-lock braking system unit installed.
 It also has disc brakes on both rear and front wheels.
 Our tests revealed that the ABS unit is set to the “high” setting by default, which is too sensitive and even dangerous.
 We recommend that you set it to “off” or “low” for safe braking.
 You can check detailed specifications of D4+ on Nanrobot’s official site.

-- Solid build quality with aluminium alloy
+- Solid build quality with aluminum alloy

 - 2000 watt power, two motors